ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

             {
                 "position": [ // position of the ore 6218.919921875,
-                    0.0, // you dont need to set the high, it will be calculated to ground 2349.865234375
+                    0.0, // you dont need to set the high, it will be calculated to ground if you NOT use "useExactPosition" option otherwise you have to set it.
+                    2349.865234375
                 ],
                 "radius": 10.0 // the radius of the position where the ore will spawn